SoufianeDataFan/Self-adaptive-learning-model-skeleton/README.md

 'predictor':'gpu_predictor'
 ```

- - The script is commented as much as possible so you can easily edit it and .
-Optimization space can be changed, and the Xgboost can be replaced by lightGBM and other algs.
+ - The script is commented as much as possible so you can easily edit it.
+ - Feel free to change the optimization space , and/or replace the Xgboost  by other algs such us `lightGBM`.
  - The script is clear and easy to edit.
 The main modeling pipeline is already set up, and you can easily adjust it for your own data.